Physical Activity and Health in Islington

 The Claremont Project, 24-27 White Lion Street, N1 9PD, offers a strength and balance class for fall and osteoporosis prevention.

 Healthy Generations offers free or low-cost activities to help improve health and well-being.
-This includes a specific, free session for people with remedial osteoporosis.
+This includes a specific, free session for women with remedial osteoporosis.

 See also: